Carl O. Sauer: Career

 In 1915 Sauer joined the University of Michigan as an instructor in geography and was promoted to full professor in 1922.
 While at Michigan he became involved in public land use policy.
 He became concerned about the clear-cutting of pine forests in the state and the resulting ecological harm.
 In 1922 he played a major role in the establishment of the Michigan Land Economic Survey.

 In 1923 Sauer left Michigan to become a professor of geography and founding chairman of the Geography Department at the University of California, Berkeley.

 He replaced Ruliff S. Holway as professor.

 He served as chair for more than thirty years, creating a distinctive American school of geography.
 Shortly after his arrival he began a program of fieldwork in Mexico that continued into the 1940s.
 Initially he focused on the contemporary landscapes of Mexico but his interests grew to include the early Spanish presence in the region and the prehistoric Indian cultures of northwestern Mexico.
 He worked closely with other departments, especially anthropology and history.

-The scope of Sauer's work expanded to include investigations into the timing of man's arrival in the Americas; the geography of Indian populations; and the development of agriculture and native crops in the Americas.
+The scope of Sauer's work expanded to include investigations into the timing of man's arrival in the Americas; the human geography of Native American populations; and the development of agriculture and native crops in the Americas.